USD ($)

 Summing Up!!

 Now you can understand that network topologies are essential for designing efficient and resilient communication networks.
-You already saw each topology has its own set of characteristics, making it suitable for different scenarios.
+You already saw that each topology has its own set of characteristics, making it suitable for different scenarios.

 Whether you opt for a simple bus network, a robust star configuration, a circular ring, an intricate mesh, or a hybrid approach, the choice should align with your network's goals, budget, and scalability requirements.